Summer Show Schedule

 Space allowed 120cm x 120cm

-A Children's Birthday Party - to includes savoury and sweet items
+A Seaside Picnic - to includes savoury and sweet items

 To be staged in a space 120cm square.